vidjil/vidjil/doc/should-vdj.md

 This collection of sequences, distributed as open-source data, may help the robustness of any software doing immune repertoire sequencing (RepSeq) analysis.

-# Contributing to the tests
+## Contributing to the tests

-Users and developers of RepSeq software are encouraged to send us (`contact@vidjil.org`) their manually curated sequences, ideally in the format described below, or by directly proposing pull requests on GitHub with new tests in the [`algo/tests/should-vdj`](https://github.com/vidjil/vidjil/tree/master/algo/tests/should-vdj-tests) directory.
+Users and developers of RepSeq software are encouraged to [send us](contact@vidjil.org) their manually curated sequences, ideally in the format described below, or by directly proposing pull requests on Gitlab with new tests in the [`algo/tests/should-vdj`](https://gitlab.com/vidjil/vidjil/tree/master/algo/tests/should-vdj-tests) directory.
 We can also help to encode sequences in this format.
 The current tests were contributed by:

   - Yann Ferret (CHRU Lille), 2014-2015 \[1\]
-  - Florian Thonier (Inserm, Paris Necker), 2015
+  - Florian Thonier (Inserm, Paris Necker), 2015-2016
+  - And many users of the Vidjil platform

-# A `.should-vdj.fa` file
+## A `.should-vdj.fa` file

 A `.should-vdj.fa` file is (almost) a Fasta file, containing one or several sequences with their V(D)J designation: